kbase/cdm-spark-events/design/design.md

-  which means the processing time for the batch is equal to the processing time of largest job output in the batch if the batch is parallelized. `forEachBatch` doesn't allow for true parallelism - instead, from a performance perspective, it effectively picks the largest job out of the N jobs in the batch, and sequentially runs those large jobs.
-Given the nature of bioinformatics processing, job output processing times are expected to be highly variable, with times ranging from seconds to hours or even days.
+  which means the processing time for the batch is equal to the processing time of largest job output in the batch if the batch is parallelized. `forEachBatch` doesn't allow for true parallelism - instead, from a performance perspective, it effectively picks the largest job out of the N jobs in the batch, and sequentially runs those large jobs for each batch.
-* Parallelizing `forEachBatch` independently would case massive message duplication as each SSS instance manages its own Kafka offsets.
+  Given the nature of bioinformatics processing, job output processing times are expected to be highly variable, with times ranging from seconds to hours or even days. r * Parallelizing `forEachBatch` independently would cause massive message duplication as each SSS instance manages its own Kafka offsets.

 As such, we will implement with a standard Kafka client like `python-kafka`.